Vegan tattoos: When art is awareness

 What animal ingredients do conventional inks contain?

 Conventional inks are called acrylic inks, which, apart from being formulated based on pigments derived from metals, they include ingredients of animal origin, such as gelatin (generated from the skin, tendons and bones of cows, pigs and birds), insect shells and burned bones.
+If you want to know more about it, click here in our post Tattoo inks: Composition, benefits and consequences.

 Not only does its creation include animal raw material, but also the final step before entering the market: the testing phase of the products is carried out on animal skin.